doitintl/docops/README.md

 After installation, you will be able to:

-- Import the `gitbook` Python client library
+- Import the `gbc` Python client library
 - Run the `gbc` CLI tool

 ## Configure your API token